codership/documentation/galeracluster/source/kb/gaps-in-gtid-sequence-numbers.rst

 .. rst-class:: section-heading
 .. rubric:: Scenario

-When a failing DDL statement with a GTID seqno is replicated by TOI, the failed DDL is not logged in the binary log and, therefore, the binlog will contain GTID event gaps.
+When a failing DDL statement with explicit GTID value set with ``gtid_next`` is replicated by TOI, the failed DDL is not logged in the binary log and, therefore, the binlog will contain GTID event gaps.

 Below is an example of a failing DDL statement:

 .. code-block:: mysql

+   SET @@SESSION.GTID_NEXT= 'a9264492-7be5-11ef-b353-ca382343a2f9:3';
-   create table t_fail (i int primary key, j int, foreign key(j) references non_existing(i))
+   create table t_fail (i int primary key, j int, foreign key(j) references non_existing(i));

 And an example of binlog events after the statement has been issued: